|Links||Local History||Walks - Linear||Walks - Circular||Cycling|

-We have called our temporary walk Walk 5b, to complete the Poole Harbour Trail pending our preferred option, see below.
+We have called our temporary walk Walk 5b, to complete the Poole Harbour Trail pending our preferred option, see our online leaflet.Back to Walks.

 Unfortunately current rights of way and roads take you rather a long way away from the harbour.
 We have called the missing part of the trail the "Lytchett Gap".
 Our preferred option would be to confirm the right of way along the route of the old railway line that was used by the cordite factory at Holton Heath, which, if we are successful, we will call the "Cordite Way".
 This would lead to a new bridge crossing the mouth of Lytchett Bay to Hamworthy.